Everything you need to know about blackberries in national parks

 Tempted to eat wild blackberries on your next bushwalk?
 Hold up before you pick any – here’s what you need to know.

-At this time of year, it's blackberry fruiting season.
+The end of summer and start of autumn rings in blackberry fruiting season.
 As berries ripen they change colour from green, to red, to black.

-You can spot blackberry shrubs while enjoying South Australia’s Mount Lofty Ranges in Belair National Park or Cleland Conservation Park along the popular Waterfall Gully to Mount Lofty summit hike.
+You can spot blackberry shrubs while enjoying South Australia’s Mount Lofty Ranges in Belair National Park or Cleland National Park along the popular Waterfall Gully to Mount Lofty summit hike.

 But this sweet tasting blackberry is actually a thorny weed for South Australia.
 So be careful – don’t pop that delicious looking wild berry in your mouth, it may have been sprayed with chemicals.